 M E M O R A N D U M

-TO: Jeff Dasovich,
+TO: Jeff Dasovich

 Enron Telecommunications, Inc.

 FROM: Stephen P. Bowen

 Jeremy A. Meier

 RE: Interconnection Agreement Options

 DATE: September 28, 2025

 This memorandum provides a more detailed analysis of the requirements and process for Enron Telecommunications, Inc. (“ETI”) to obtain CLEC interconnection agreements (“ICAs”) with Incumbent Local Exchange Carriers (“ILECs”).
 ICAs provide telecommunications carriers, such as ETI, with the ability to access an ILEC’s services, network components (e.g., unbundled network elements (“UNEs”)) and facilities (e.g., collocation).
 As a telecommunications carrier, ETI has several options for entering into an interconnection agreement with an ILEC, including negotiating and/or arbitrating its own ICA, adopting all of an already-approved ICA between an ILEC and another carrier, taking an ILEC’s “generic” agreement, or, in limited situations, taking portions of approved ICAs with several CLECs and combining them into one ICA with the ILEC (“pick & choose”).